-Taxes on any IRA distribution that is taxable are ordinary income taxes and are added on top of other income that you might have from employment or other sources.
-Even though the investments inside of the IRA may have recorded gains, there are no preferential tax rates for these capital gains as there are for capital gains in a taxable investment account.
+The tax rate on any taxable IRA distribution is your ordinary income tax rate.
+Even though the investments inside of your IRA may have recorded gains, there are no preferential tax rates for these capital gains.
+This is different from capital gains that are earned in taxable investment accounts.

 Earnings on the funds invested within the account, whether the contributions were made on a pre-tax or an after-tax basis, are always taxable when distributed from the account.

-If you are under the age of 59 ½, distributions may be subject to a 10% penalty in addition to any taxes due.
+If you are hoping to withdraw funds before you reach the age of 59 ½, distributions may be subject to a 10% penalty.
+This is in addition to any taxes due.
 There are some exceptions to this 10% penalty outlined below.

 Most of these exceptions have specific rules and conditions attached to them, you should consider consulting a tax professional if one or more of these situations apply to you.

-Qualified distributions will not be subject to income taxes.
-These include:
+Qualified distributions will not be subject to income taxes if the following conditions are met:

-In addition, distributions made by those under 59 ½ who have satisfied the five-year requirement will not be subject to ordinary income tax if they are:
+In addition, distributions made to those under 59 ½ who have satisfied the five-year requirement will not be subject to ordinary income tax if funds are used:

 Distributions from a Roth IRA may be subject to income taxes and in some cases the 10% penalty.
 Here are a few common scenarios to consider: